srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

   <figcaption>Topology</figcaption>
 </figure>

-The setup consists of:
+The topology consists of:

-* A Leaf/Spine Fabric: 2xSpines, 4xLeaf switches
+* A Leaf/Spine Clos Fabric: 2xSpines, 4xLeaf switches
 * Minikube kubernetes cluster with MetalLB load balancing implementation (3 nodes)
-* Kubernetes service deployed on top of Cluster
 * Linux clients to simulate connections to k8s service (4 clients)

-Courtesy of MetalLB, Kubernetes nodes establish BGP sessions with Leaf switches.
-The IP addresses of the exposed services (loadBalancerIPs, commonly known as Virtual IPs or VIPs for short) are announced to the IP fabric through the BGP sessions.

 ### Kubernetes Service

-To illustrate the integration between the workloads running in the k8s cluster and the IP fabric, we will deploy a simple NGINX server replicated across the three k8s nodes.
-A MetalLB-based [LoadBalancer](https://tkng.io/services/loadbalancer/) service is created to expose the NGINX instances to the fabric and the outside world.
+To illustrate the integration between the workloads running in the k8s cluster and the IP fabric, we will deploy a simple NGINX Echo service replicated across the three k8s nodes.
+A [MetalLB](https://metallb.universe.tf/)-based [LoadBalancer](https://tkng.io/services/loadbalancer/) service is created to expose the NGINX Echo instances to the fabric and the outside world by establishing BGP sessions with Leaf switches to announce the IP addresses of the exposed services to the IP fabric.

+!!!note
+    The external IP address that a Load Balancer associates with the service is often called a "virtual IP address" or "VIP".

 With simulated clients, we will verify how traffic is distributed among the different nodes/pods using `curl` and reaching over to the exposed service IP address.